ezgi-c/todo-app/README.md

 # Lab: Class 31 - To Do List Manager

-- create UML after reading the code
+-x- create UML after reading the code
   - starting from the code, work backwards

 ![uml](uml.png)

-- reafactor to use Context
+-x-  reafactor to use Context
     - moved state to App, passed state variables down to Todo component via `useContext`

 - use MAntine for styling.(80% of styling done today)